usnistgov/SOFA/Strength_of_Function_Overview.md

 - **Presentation Attack (1)** – This marks the point at which an attacker may present a fake biometric to a sensor.
 The failure rate of the system to detect an imposter making a presentation attack may generally be referred to as the **PADER**.
 - **Override Comparator (6)** – This point of vulnerability relates to the sub-process of the comparator, which is the algorithm that compares an input from the sensor to a stored biometric sample for a user.
 The performance of the comparator depends on two major factors: how distinctive the biometric pattern is (i.e., the modality's innate features and how many distinct individual patterns may exist) as well as the approach of a vendor's algorithm to analyze the modality.

 The focus on these two specific aspects of biometric systems is based on their unique characteristics relating to capturing, processing, and matching data during biometric authentication.
-We assume that the biometric system incorporates an adequate level of “cyber hygiene” (i.e., core security controls are in place).
-Failure to maintain proper cyber hygiene will result in a system that can be attacked by non-biometric-specific means and renders any inherent strength of function score invalid.
+We assume that the biometric system incorporates adequate baseline security (i.e., core security controls are in place).
+Failure to maintain proper baseline security will result in a system that can be attacked by non-biometric-specific means and renders any inherent strength of function score invalid.

 With these factors taken into consideration, the proposed strength equation is based on isolating the quantifiable aspects of these biometric technologies for a measure of inherent strength.
 The variables for the strength equation are covered in this document and include: